ideapark/career/refs/theelementsofstyle/elementary-rules-of-usage.md

 Rules 3, 4, 5, and 6 cover the most important principles that govern
 punctuation.
 They should be thoroughly mastered that their application becomes second nature.

+## Use a colon after an independent clause to introduce a list of particulars, an appositive, an amplification, or an illustrative quotation

+A colon tells the reader that what follows is closely related to the preceding clause.
+The colon has more effect than the comma, less power to separate than the semicolon, and more formality than the dash.
+It usually follows an independent clause and should not separate a verb from its complement or a preposition from its object.
+The examples in the lefthand column, below, are wrong; they should be rewritten as in the righthand column.

+    Your dedicated whittler requires: a knife, a piece of wood, and a back porch.

+    Your dedicated whittler requires three props: a knife, a piece of wood, and a back porch.

+    Understanding is that penetrating quality of knowledge that grows from: theory, practice, conviction, assertion, error, and humiliation.

+    Understanding is that penetrating quality of knowledge that grows from theory, practice, conviction, assertion, error, and humiliation.

+Join two independent clauses with a colon if the second interprets or amplifies the first.

+    But even so, there was a directness and dispatch about animal burial: there was no stopover in the undertaker's foul parlor, no wreath or spray.

+A colon may introduce a quotation that supports or contributes to the preceding clause.

+    The squalor of the streets reminded her of a line from Oscar Wilde: "We are all in the gutter, but some of us are looking at the stars."

+The colon also has certain functions of form: to follow the salutation of a formal letter, to separate hour from minute in a notation of time, and to separate the title of a work from its subtitle or a Bible chapter from a verse.

+    Dear Mr. Montague:

+    departs at 10:48 P.M.

+    Practical Calligraphy: An Introduction to Italic Script

+    Nehemiah 11:7